 Project Director (2010 - ; full-time from 1/12/2017): Dr George Beccaloni (e-mail email@example.com).

 George is the founder and Director/PI of the WCP.
 He is responsible for the overall direction of the project, for managing the project’s MS Access database and websites; writing and updating the project's transcription and other protocols; managing the work of the project's staff; chairing meetings; helping to track down manuscripts which the project doesn't already have; editorial decisions; writing project reports and funding applications; project publicity etc. He is also Senior Editor - checking and signing off on the final drafts of transcripts, and entering and editing the metadata in the project's database.

-George has studied aspects of Wallace's life and work for about 17 years and is one of three co-executors of Wallace’s Literary Estate as well as the CEO of the Alfred Russel Wallace Trust.
-George is the founder of the A. R. Wallace Memorial Fund, which was responsible for restoring Wallace’s grave in Broadstone, Dorset and for funding a number of other memorials to him, including a bronze statue now at London's Natural History Museum (NHM) (see http://wallacefund.info/).
-He played a key role in helping the NHM purchase the world's largest and most important collection of Wallace’s manuscripts, books and insect specimens from Wallace's grandsons in 2002.
+George has studied aspects of Wallace's life and work for about 20 years.
+He is one of three co-executors of Wallace’s Literary Estate and the CEO of the Alfred Russel Wallace Trust.
+George was also the founder of the A. R. Wallace Memorial Fund, which was responsible for restoring Wallace’s grave in Broadstone, Dorset and for funding a number of other memorials to him, including a bronze statue now at London's Natural History Museum (NHM) (see http://wallacefund.info/).
+He initiated and played a key role in the NHM's purchase the world's largest and most important collection of Wallace’s manuscripts, books and insect specimens from Wallace's grandsons in 2002.
 George has written a number of articles about Wallace and co-edited the book Natural Selection and Beyond: The Intellectual Legacy of Alfred Russel Wallace published by Oxford University Press in 2008 (2nd edition in 2010).
 His full publications list can be seen HERE.
 George has given numerous talks about Wallace and has travelled widely in the 'Malay Archipelago'.
 He was the Series/Historical Consultant for the multiple award winning BBC series about Wallace, Bill Bailey's Jungle Hero, and spent 3 weeks working in Indonesia with the camera team and the presenter, the comedian and natural historian Bill Bailey.

 George has previously designed and managed two other large digitisation projects with online databases i.e. LepIndex: a uniquely comprehensive on-line synonymic catalogue of the living and fossil butterflies and moths of the world (see http://www.nhm.ac.uk/research-curation/research/projects/lepindex/); and the Cockroach Species File Online (CSF), a comprehensive online synonymic catalogue of world cockroaches.
 George's CV can be viewed HERE.

-Matt is responsible for meticulously checking and correcting transcripts of letters to and from Wallace which have been produced by project volunteers; researching and writing scholarly endnotes to help readers better understand and interpret the content of the manuscripts; and assisting with producing a 'camera ready copy' of the first volume of The Correspondence of Alfred Russel Wallace.
+Matt was responsible for meticulously checking and correcting transcripts of letters to and from Wallace which have been produced by project volunteers; researching and writing scholarly endnotes to help readers better understand and interpret the content of the manuscripts.

 Prior to joining the WCP Matt worked as a research assistant for the Archaeology of Reading project at the Centre of Editing Lives and Letters (UCL), where he transcribed and translated marginal annotations from the library of John Dee (1527-1609).
 Matt has an MA in History of the Book and Digital Media Studies from the University Leiden.
 He also has previous experience working as a copy-editor and assisting with the publication of several books and projects at the Institute of Network Cultures and the University of Amsterdam.